Nursing Homes Can Legally Deprive Your Loved Ones of Mail

 If you are confined to any nursing home or long-term care facility, you essentially lose your right to receive mail, which is a constitutionally protected right.
 The postal service delivers mail to the front desk, and it regards anything that happens to your mail after that to be beyond its interest or purview, according to David Stanton, the agency's managing counsel.

-In the vast majority of cases, of course, the facility does properly distribute mail to its residents, although failure to do so is the second most common complaint received by state ombudsmen for long-term care
+In the vast majority of cases, of course, the facility does properly distribute mail to its residents, although failure to do so is the second most common complaint received by state ombudsmen for long-term care.

 But if a facility failed to provide your mail to you, for whatever reason -- punishment, behavior management or a family member who wants to keep you isolated from the outside world -- you would have no recourse.
 You wouldn't even have the right to know that the postal service attempted to deliver mail to you, or whom it was from.
 It would be natural, in this circumstance, to feel that everyone has abandoned you as you sink deeper into despair and become "institutionalized," ie someone who disappears into her room and doesn't create any problems for the staff.